13 Places to Stargaze in New Jersey 2025

 • The operating time for Cape May Lighthouse is 11 am to 3 p.m.

 • Members are allowed free entrance.
-Otherwise, it is $12 for adults and $8 for children between 3-12 years.
+Otherwise, it is $12 for adults and $8 for children between 3 and 12 years old.

 • A museum and a visitor’s orientation center are accessible to all in the oil house.
 The oil house is on the grounds of the lighthouse.